-Supplementary key indicators on energy and GHG emissions oupplementary key maleators on 14.770208242% S.10 Renewable energy consumption 14.77020024270 Share of energy used generated from renewable sources, expressed as a percentage of the total amount of energy used per calendar year, for the validation of transactions and the maintenance of the integrity of the distributed ledger of transactions.
-S.11 Energy intensity 0.00000 kWh Average amount of energy used per validated transaction S.12 Scope 1 DLT GHG emissions - Controlled 0.00 tCO2e per year Scope 1 GHG emissions per calendar year for the validation of transactions and the maintenance of the integrity of the distributed ledger of transactions S.13 Scope 2 DLT GHG emissions - Purchased 1873.14310 tCO2e/a Scope 2 GHG emissions, expressed in tCO2e per calendar year for the validation of transactions and the maintenance of the integrity of the distributed ledger of transactions S.14 GHG intensity 0.00000 kgCO2e per transaction Average GHG emissions (scope 1 and scope 2) per validated transaction Sources and meti nodologies S.15 Key energy sources and methodologies Sources and methodologies used in relation to the information reported in fields S.10 and S.11 To determine the proportion of renewable energy usage, the locations of the nodes are to be determined using public information sites, open-source crawlers and crawlers developed in-house.
+Supplementary key indicators on o energy and GHG emissions S.10 Renewable energy consumption Share of energy used generated from renewable sources, expressed as a percentage of the total amount of energy used per calendar year, for the validation of transactions and the maintenance of the integrity of the distributed ledger of transactions.
+14.770208242% S.11 Energy intensity 0.00000 kWh Average amount of energy used per validated transaction S.12 Scope 1 DLT GHG emissions - Controlled 0.00 tCO2e per year Scope 1 GHG emissions per calendar year for the validation of transactions and the maintenance of the integrity of the distributed ledger of transactions S.13 Scope 2 DLT GHG emissions - Purchased 1873.14310 tCO2e/a Scope 2 GHG emissions, expressed in tCO2e per calendar year for the validation of transactions and the maintenance of the integrity of the distributed ledger of transactions S.14 GHG intensity 0.00000 kgCO2e per transaction Average GHG emissions (scope 1 and scope 2) per validated transaction Sources and meth nodologies S.15 Key energy sources and methodologies Sources and methodologies used in relation to the information reported in fields S.10 and S.11 To determine the proportion of renewable energy usage, the locations of the nodes are to be determined using public information sites, open-source crawlers and crawlers developed in-house.
 If no information is available on the geographic distribution of the nodes, reference networks are used which are comparable in terms of their incentivization structure and consensus mechanism.
 This geo-information is merged with public information from the European Environment Agency (EEA) and thus determined.
 S.16 Key GHG sources and methodologies Sources and methodologies used in relation to the information reported in fields S.12, S.13 and S.14 To determine the GHG Emissions, the locations of the nodes are to be determined using public information sites, open-source crawlers and crawlers developed in-house.
-If no information is available on the geographic distribution of the nodes, reference networks are used which are comparable in terms of their incentivization structure and consensus mechanism.
-This geo-information is merged with public
+If no information is available on the geographic distribution of the